project-ai101/llm-infra/README.md

 ### Reinforcement Learning

+##### Open Source Libraries
-##### Pytorch for RL
+- Pytorch for RL

-##### OpenAI Gymnasium
-Opne AI Gymnasium is an open source Python library for developing and comparing reinforcement learning algorithms from OpenAI.
+- Opne AI Gymnasium is an open source Python library for developing and comparing reinforcement learning algorithms from OpenAI.
 It was based on [OpenAI Gym](https://github.com/openai/gym)
 And it has MIT license.
 [The github link](https://github.com/Farama-Foundation/Gymnasium)

-##### Vocano Engine Reinforcement Learning for LLM
-Vocano Engine Reinforcement Learning for LLM is an open source RL library.
+- Vocano Engine Reinforcement Learning for LLM is an open source RL library.
 It has Apache 2.0 license.
 [The github link](https://github.com/volcengine/verl)

 ### LLM HPC - Nvidia AI Tools